ryanxingql/stdf-pytorch/README.md

 **Notice**: The dataset and training method are different from those in the original paper.

-If you have any advice or question, feel free to contact: ryanxingql@gmail.com.
+Feel free to contact: ryanxingql@gmail.com.

 **To-do in Sep.**